afknapping/pingy-cli-wiki/Creating-a-custom-scaffold.md

   }
 ]
 ```

+⚠️ you need to add the modules for your file types as devDependencies in the `pingy-scaffold.json`.
+In the above example, you would need to add `node-sass`.

 Optionally you may also include a `vars` object.
 If this is included then the input file will become a template and you may use the `vars` in the input template using double-curly braces (`{{ foo }}`) for interpolation.
 Templating uses [Markup.js](https://github.com/adammark/Markup.js/).